 3) Don’t Rely On The Competition Pantry

-Fortunately, we had few hiccups (except the aforementioned glitch in the final round), because I had enough food to feed half the neighbourhood!
+Fortunately, we had few hiccups (except the aforementioned glitch in the final round), because I had enough food to feed half the neighborhood!

 4) You Don’t Have To Be A Chef To Win